Tag Archives: Personality Structure

 In a previous analysis I was able to fit an SEM model to the 30 facet-scales of the NEO-PI-R (Schimmack, 2019d).
 The results only partially supported the Big Five model.
 However, these results are inconclusive because facet-scales are only imperfect indicators of the 30 personality traits that the facets are intended to measure.
 A more appropriate way to test Big Five theory is to fit a hierarchical model to the data.
 The first level of the hierarchy uses items as indicators of 30 facet factors.
 The second level in the hierarchy tries to explain the correlations among the 30 facets with the Big Five.
 Only structural equation modeling is able to test hierarchical measurement models.
 Thus, the present analyses provide the first rigorous test of the five-factor model that underlies the use of the NEO-PI-R for personality assessment.

 The complete results and the MPLUS syntax can be found on OSF (https://osf.io/23k8v/).
 The NEO-PI-R data are from Lew Goldberg’s Eugene-Springfield community sample.
-Theyu are publicly available at the Harvard Dataverse
+Theyu are publicly available at theย Harvard Dataverse.ย

 Results